TIL: `steampipe`

 element.
 The code is even buggy, we have to give full width to the column and

-make sure the column inherits the gap property of the `ds.page`.
-But this we
+make sure the column inherits the gap property of the ds.page

 can solve, we are planning to allow a component contain more than one top level